Boyukaga Mirsalaev: Biography

-Mirsalaev Boyukagha was born in 1893 in the village of Razgov, Lenkoran uezd.
+Boyukagha Mirsalaev was born in 1893 in the village of Razgov, Lenkoran uezd.
 He moved to Baku in 1906 at the age of 13 and began his career in the oil fields as a child.
 In addition to being a laborer he did not lag behind in improving his knowledge and literacy.
 He graduated from a three-year school in the city of Sabunchi.

 In 1918 he returned to his native village of Razgov and worked as the secretary of the village council of the Mistan rural society.
 After the establishment of the Soviet Union Boyukagha completed a one-year training course for secretaries of committees for emergency situations in Moscow.
 Thanks to excellent conversational skills and high literacy he was admitted to the party in 1922.

 In 1925 he was elected first secretary of the Qazakh district committee of the Communist Party of Azerbaijan and in 1927 of the Shaki district committee.
 In 1929, Mirsalayev was summoned to Baku and elected chairman of the board of "Azerittifaq".
 In 1930, he returned to his homeland, where he was appointed chairman of the executive committee of the Lankaran constituency and then first secretar.

 In 1924–1925, Mirsalayev was elected a member of the Central Committee of Transcaucasia and the Central Committee of the Communist Party of Azerbaijan, and in 1927 he was elected to the XV Congress of the Central Committee.

 In 1930, Mirsalaev was sent to the Lankaran region as the first secretary.
 In the summer of 1930, the "Vostokkino" expedition made surveys in the Talysh region.
 The result was a short ethnographic film-essay "Talyshes", which shows footage of the speech of the chairman of the Lankaran Executive Committee Boukagha Mirsalaev.

 In 1931–1933, Mirsalaev worked in the Transcaucasian Village Committee of the Communist Party of the Soviet Union and was the head of the department.

 Mirsalaev also contributed to the construction of schools in the Lankaran district, raising the level of education, attracting young people to the field of literature and art and developing the Talysh language.

 On January 21, 1931, under the editorship of Boyukagha Mirsalaev and secretary Muzaffar Nasirli, the Talysh newspaper "Sıə Tolış" ("Red Talysh") began to be published.
 The newspaper "Süə Tolış" has assumed important obligations in the study of the Talysh region, the Talysh language, literature and history.

 In 1933, Mirsalaev, together with Nasirli translated the Manifesto of the Communist Party into the Talysh language.